spinza/CTWUG-Bucket/README.md

 #### Contacting

-Any bugs, feature requests or questions should be directed to zigdon at irc.foonetic.net.
-Or, ask people in #xkcd and #bucket there - many have years of experience with Bucket.
+Any bugs, feature requests or questions should be directed to spin at irc.ctwug.za.net.
+Or, ask people on #bucket there.